 Although, shrimp breeding are relatively new to the global pet industry trade, nonetheless, it has already become very popular around the world.
 However, the popularity of dwarf shrimp (as algae eaters and for their attractive coloration) may represent an entry pathway for emerging pathogens and other problems such as overstocking.
 Therefore, we need to know how density can affect the shrimp colony in our aquariums.

 According to scientific research, the optimal density is 2.5 (3) shrimp per 1 liter (5-10 per gallon).
 This ratio will not stress out the shrimp.
 On the contrary, it will allow shrimp to become larger and healthier.
-Therefore, it will also increase the number of baby shrimps in a nearby future because larger females produce more shrimplets.
+Therefore, it will also increase the number of baby shrimps in the nearby future because larger females produce more shrimplets.
 This is a win-win situation.

 Some shrimp breeders falsely think that it is not possible to overstock Neocaridina davidi because they are known as invasive species from other regions outside of Europe.
 Well, this is true only to some degree.
 Cherry shrimp are very hardy and this is one of the reasons why this species is so popular in this hobby.
 However, according to the last researches, density also has a very big impact on the ornamented shrimp.